wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 The Backbone client is the oldest of the three options, but it is also the most tightly integrated with the REST API.
 If you need to build admin dashboard pages using the wP REST API, it's a good choice, and far better than using the legacy admin-ajax.php endpoint.

 apiFetch is a great all round solution, because you can use it for admin dashboard pages, as well as blocks in the editor.
 It's also a more modern way to make requests to the REST API, and is more flexible than the Backbone client.
-Finally, it also allows you to fetch data from external REST APIs, not just the REST API of the current WordPress site.

 core-data is best used in a block context, as it uses React functionality that's not available outside the context of the block editor.